 If you’ve been living with symptoms of asthma even for a short period of time, it’s still important to seek asthma help.
-You can get asthma help from experts such as your doctor or an asthma specialist and from other people who have asthma.
+You can get help from experts such as your doctor or an asthma specialist and from other people who have asthma.

 The repeated bouts of coughing, congestion, wheezing, and gasping for breath can cause anyone to feel anxious, overwhelmed, and even defeated.
 Living with asthma symptoms can result in tremendous stress.
 Likewise, added stress can trigger asthma symptoms.
-So where do you turn for asthma support and help?

-- Inability to exercise or exercise-induced asthma, leading to poor aerobic and physical fitness
+- Poor aerobic and physical fitness

-- Withdrawal from favorite activities because of lack of energy or inability to do them
+- Withdrawal from favorite activities

-- Changes in appetite because of medications
+- Changes in appetite

 There’s a better way to live with asthma and prevent asthma symptoms.
 Learn all about stress and your stress response.
 Set goals to manage your stress in a way that’s healthy and not detrimental to your breathing.

 Getting support when you have asthma is important.
 The people around you -- family members, friends, co-workers -- can all help.
 These people should know what to do in case you have a severe asthma emergency.
 They should also know you can control and manage your asthma.
 You can find support with asthma through online organizations, such as the WebMD asthma message boards, support groups in your community, and by staying in touch with others who have asthma.
 Talking to others can help east some of the stress you might feel.